toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

      }
 }]
 ```
 The Product-API will not accept a surcharge of type "Unknown" during the creation of a new room type.
 For a PUT or PATCH, the extra surcharge needs to be fixed at the same time as the update being performed or prior to that update.
-The type needs to be changed and the amount set (unless the type is set to "free").
+The type needs to be changed and the amount set (unless the type is set to "Free").

 Please review the [ExtraBed section](reference.html#/definitions/ExtraBedDTO) of the API definition for more information.